gwillis-inovacon/discourse-theme/README.md

 1. Go to your Discourse admin panel
 2. Navigate to **Customize > Themes**
 3. Click **"Install"** → **"From a git repository"**
-4. Enter this repository URL
+4. Enter this repository URL: `https://github.com/YOUR_USERNAME/yodev-discourse-theme`
 5. Click **"Install"** and then **"Activate"**

 ## Features